 Either paper originals or certified copies.
-We do not accept official electronic transcripts.
+In some cases, we can accept official electronic transcripts.

-You can arrange to have the transcript sent directly to our office from the issuing institution, OR you may mail it directly to our office provided it is in its original sealed envelope.
+You can arrange to have the transcript sent directly to SFU from the issuing institution, OR you may mail it directly to SFU provided it is in its original sealed envelope.

 If your original documents are not in English, please include a certified English translation as well as a certified copy of the degree.